msuozzo/netsec-proj/README.txt

 "COMS 4180 Network Security Group Project"
 ==========================================

-* Warning:
+* Note:
-        a) All Certificates must be in the same folder.
-Names should not be changed as they have been hardcoded.
+        a) Certificate and private key paths must be provided the the client and server but may be specified using either the absolute or relative path.
-        b) Server keeps it's files in the directory server_files and client in tmp_client.
-Don't change them as they are hardcoded too.
+        b) NONE of the arguments to client commands (get, put) may contain spaces.
+This breaks parsing.
+Other whitespace characters are fine.

 *How to set up?